-We have produced four assessments for your church to be able analyse the engagement, health and development in all the APEST functions and callings.
+We have produced four assessments for your church to be able to analyse the engagement, health, and development of all the APEST functions and callings.
 All these tests provide unique diagnostic tools, based squarely on the thought leadership of Alan Hirsch in this area, and are invaluable for leading your church/organization towards increasing maturity and effectiveness.

-- The 5Q Diagnostic Test gives a snapshot of APEST functionality (or dysfunctionality) at any given time in an organization–it offers straightforward assessment of current capacities in relation to APEST.
-It can be used regularly to provide a diagnostic “picture” of the organization as it develops its 5Q functionality.
+- The 5Q Diagnostic Test gives a snapshot of APEST functionality (or dysfunctionality) at any given time in an organization–it offers a straightforward assessment of current capacities about APEST.
+It can be used regularly to provide a diagnostic “picture” of the team as it develops its 5Q functionality.

-- The 5Q Systems Test on the other hand, is a more advanced test that measures the levels of organizational awareness, functionality, and maturity in APEST thinking, Built on the framework of stages of maturity and learning, it not only includes a diagnostic analysis but also provides a more complex and multidimensional one that indicates depth of both perception and practice.
+- The 5Q Systems Test measures organizational awareness, functionality, and maturity in APEST thinking, Built on the stages of maturity and learning, the 5Q Systems Test includes a diagnostic analysis AND a complex, multidimensional scale indicating depth of both perception and practice.

 Some guidelines for use of any of these tests

-We suggest that users who are just beginning with APEST thinking start with the personal APEST Vocational Profile (either the personal profile or the more comprehensive 360 degree profile).
+We suggest that users who are just beginning with APEST thinking start with the personal APEST Vocational Profile (either the individual profile or the more comprehensive 360-degree profile).
 This will allow users to see how the fivefold typology of ministry impacts all of God’s people.

 If leaders want to get a handle on the organizational functionality referred to throughout the book 5Q, then start with the straightforward 5Q Diagnostic Test and supplement this with insights from the personal APEST profiles of various people in the community/team.
-Then once the ideas and the language takes root, and awareness and practice develops, the organization can advance to the more comprehensive 5Q Systems Test which will provide a much greater depth of analysis.
+Then once the ideas and the language take root, (and awareness and practice develop), the organization can advance to the more comprehensive 5Q Systems Test which will provide a more significant depth of analysis.

-Furthermore, we suggest that because all the tests seek to analyse organizational functionality as well personal capacity, participants at every level ought to have some awareness of the concepts involved as well as some basic working definitions regarding the distinctive aspects of each APEST function.
-Never presume that people understand what is meant by these functions and callings.
-While all participants should have commonly agreed-on working definitions, church leadership should have significantly more understanding about both the language and the key concepts.
-For this reason we strongly advise that the key leaders consider reading 5Q and/or The Permanent Revolution to ensure biblical accuracy of understanding, interpretation, and process.
+Additionally, to develop the deeper understanding around organizational functionality AND personal capacity, participants at every level should understand concepts and basic working definitions for each APEST function.
+Never presume that people these tasks and callings.
+Remember to include commonly agreed-on working definitions, and church leadership should have measurably more understanding.
+Essential leaders should consider reading 5Q and The Permanent Revolution to ensure the biblical accuracy of understanding, interpretation, and process.